aianta/activity-mining/README.md

 ### Using Docker

-Each component is provided as a docker container for your convenience, the should automatically be pulled from docker hub when invoked with the `docker run` command.
+Each **bold** component is provided as a docker container for your convenience, the should automatically be pulled from docker hub when invoked with the `docker run` command.

 Execution of some components depends on passing in input files.
 Inside every docker container we've created a path `/usr/app/mounted`.